sg-gs/lessons/ds/lesson.md

 -   Threads can be resolved/reopened
 -   Need to show recent activity per file.
 -   Users want to see "all my unresolved threads".
--   Analytics: which files are most discussed? most active users in reviews?
+-   Analytics: which files are most recently discussed? most active users in reviews?

 ### Business Requirements
 1.  **High volume**: An enterprise workspace can have 10,000+ active comments.